The Peace Keeper

 Installation of the hillside, house, planters, and seating was completed Labor Day Weekend 2011.
 Once the planters were in, neighbors donated succulents, plants, and an olive tree from their gardens.
 Additional neighbors and gallery patrons provided monetary donations that assisted in the completion of the project.

-The Peace Keeper is available for purchase, and can be installed elsewhere at the completion of this 12-month exhibition.
+The Peace Keeper was installed in Grass Valley, California at the completion of its 12-month exhibition.